inquiry @ City-As-School

-We at CAS believe in giving students choice to identify a problem + follow a line of inquiry, based on their lived experiences to find a solution that will serve their communities.
+We at CAS believe in giving students choice to identify a problem + follow a line of inquiry, in combination with their lived experiences, to find a solution that will serve their communities.

-I am available to help CAS students to develop research questions, to fact check, synthesize, and cite sources for PBATs and LEAPs.
+I am available to help CAS students to develop research questions, to fact check, synthesize, draft/craft, edit, and cite sources for PBATs and LEAPs.

 —Sara Lissa Paulson (email@example.com)